ConnerWill/dotf/docs/README.md

 Showing you how the subcommands/options can be used.

-These examples will commit and push changes to the remote repository with a commit message of 'Added help menu to function'
+These examples will commit and push changes to the remote repository with a commit message of '*Added help menu to function*'

 ```bash
 $  dotf upload 'Added help menu to function'